Module pl.stringx

 title (s)

-inital word letters uppercase ('title case').
+initial word letters uppercase ('title case').
 Here 'words' mean chunks of non-space characters.

 Parameters: